SAP-samples/btp-kyma-multitenant-extension/documentation/explore/db-service/README.md

-# Database Service
+# Understand the Database Service

 ![](../../images/kyma-diagrams-focus-components/Slide5.jpeg)

 Database Service (DB Service) is a REST service responsible for all SAP HANA database operations.

 DB Service is located within the *integration* namespace on Kyma.
 It is only accessible from the Kyma cluster.
 Here are the 2 main scenarios where the db service is called:
-* CRUD operations from the UI via [Easy Franchise Service](../ef-service/README.md)
+* CRUD operations from the UI via Easy Franchise Service
-* During the subscription/deletion process of the application via the [Broker](../broker/README.md)
+* During the subscription/deletion process of the application via the Broker

 # Service Implementation

  All REST services are implemented in 2 classes:
-* [DBService.java](../../../code/backend/db-service/src/main/java/dev/kyma/samples/easyfranchise/dbservice/DBService.java) implements tenant aware API: each call requires the presence of tenant id as path parameter.
+* [DBService.java](/code/backend/db-service/src/main/java/dev/kyma/samples/easyfranchise/dbservice/DBService.java) implements tenant aware API: each call requires the presence of tenant id as path parameter.
 This is the vast majority of calls.
-* [DBAdminService.java](../../../code/backend/db-service/src/main/java/dev/kyma/samples/easyfranchise/dbservice/DBAdminService.java) implements admin calls that do not need the tenant info.
+* [DBAdminService.java](/code/backend/db-service/src/main/java/dev/kyma/samples/easyfranchise/dbservice/DBAdminService.java) implements admin calls that do not need the tenant info.

 The REST API service urls are structured as followed: